The building consent process depends on the nature of the work you are planning.

 A Project Information Memorandum (PIM) is a Council report related to a specific site which provides information about land and legislation that might be relevant to your proposed building work.

 A PIM is not mandatory but does include information that is useful during the feasibility and design stages of a project, particularly for larger endeavours such as building new homes, making large alterations, or constructing new commercial or industrial buildings.
-For more information and instructions on applying for a PIM see the PIM page.
+For more general information and instructions on applying for a PIM see the PIM page.

 A Building Consent is required for a range of building projects, including new buildings, alterations to existing buildings, and change of use of a building.

 Applicants must complete an official Building Consent application form on-line.
 It is to be completed by the property owner or their authorised agent, e.g. architect, engineer, draughtsman or builder.
 Detailed plans and comprehensive supporting material is required.
 For more information on what is required, please see the MBIE Guide.
+For more information specific to commercial or residential building consent applications please download the relevant document from the list below:

 If you’re thinking about carrying out building works, consider whether there may be any natural hazards present, and how they could affect compliance with the Building Act 2004 and the New Zealand Building Code.